Visiting Policy during the ongoing COVID-19 pandemic

 - Visits will be subject to pre-visit checks which will include temperature checks and screening questions for symptoms.

-- It is not a condition of visiting that the visitor should have been vaccinated.
-However, it is strongly recommended that all visitors take up the opportunity to be vaccinated when they are invited to do so through the national programme.
+It is not a condition of visiting that family or friends should have been vaccinated.
+However, it is strongly recommended that all visitors take up the opportunity to be vaccinated and have their booster and flu vaccination when they are invited to do so through the national programme.
+Managers may ask to see evidence of this when determining risk assessments for individual service users.

 - Visitors will be required to wear appropriate PPE and follow infection control measures.
 They will be provided with PPE and advised of these requirements by staff.

 - Social distancing (2m) must always be practiced during visits.
 Visitors will only have contact with the person they are visiting.
 Government guidance acknowledges that visitors and residents may wish to hold hands but also explains that physical contact increases the risk of transmission.
 We ask that visitors do not take unnecessary risks and keep physical contact to a minimum.
-Close physical contact such as hugging should not happen.
+Close physical contact such as hugging is best avoided.

-- Indoor visits will be limited to named visitors.
-National guidance no longer limits the number of visitors an individual can have in one day.
-However, to continue to manage visits safely we will continue to adopt the following principles: a maximum of two visitors can visit at the same time indoors, or they can arrange to come separately.
-Service users can have a maximum of two visitors in any given day.
-Other friends and family can visit outdoors.
-We would also ask however that outdoor visits are subject to a maximum of two visitors, at any time, unless agreement is given in special circumstances.
+- Indoor visits will be limited to 3 named visitors.
+To continue to manage visits safely we will continue to adopt the following principles: a maximum number of visitors at any one time, this will vary at each location according to the needs of service users and the layout of the home.
+Other friends and family can visit outdoors, but we will continue to limit the number of people visiting outdoors.
 It is possible for children to visit; however, we would ask friends and family to consider this carefully and discuss this with the home manager.
 Unless below pre-school age children will be counted toward the maximum number of visitors and will be required to adhere to the same infection prevention measures as adult visitors.
 This will include wearing PPE, testing and social distancing.

 - Visits will be pre-arranged and will last for a pre-agreed amount of time.
 These arrangements are in place to ensure we can regulate the number of visits taking place and clean equipment such as tables and chairs between visits.